-Suppliers who repeatedly fail to meet your standards pose a risk to your food safety and quality.
-Poor deliveries can lead to food poisoning, NVWA fines and reputational damage.
-In this article you'll learn how to handle problematic suppliers step by step.
+Suppliers who repeatedly fail to meet your standards pose a serious threat to your food safety and quality.
+Poor deliveries can trigger food poisoning incidents, NVWA fines and lasting reputational damage.
+You need a systematic approach to handle problematic suppliers effectively.

 - Products past their expiration date